 So, is a private degree disadvantageous?
 In my opinion, yes and no.

-During my younger days when I was pretty ignorant, I was one of those who had a poor impression of students from private universities.
-This was because I had two false and damaging misconceptions which I found to be untrue as I deepened my knowledge about current affairs:
+I’d be the first to admit that during my younger days when I was pretty ignorant and immature, I was one of those who had a negative impression of students from private universities.

 Thinking about it, I don’t think our education system can be made totally equal.
 Rich kids will always have an advantage be it through private tuition; connections and having tons of safety nets for them even if they don’t study hard.